glass fiber-rich surface in injection molding

-It is very important to get suitable molding process setting-up to improve the glass fiber rich surface.
-Each setting-up of injection molding process has different effects on glass fiber reinforced plastic products.
+It is very important to get a suitable molding process set up to improve the glass fiber-rich surface.
+Each setting-up of the injection molding process has different effects on glass fiber reinforced plastic products.
 The following are some basic rules :

 Increasing the temperature of the barrel can reduce the viscosity of the melt, improve the fluidity, avoid poor filling and welding, increase the dispersibility of glass fiber and reduce the orientation.

-However, too high temperature of the barrel have negative side.
+However, the too high temperature of the barrel has a negative side.

 Excessive temperature will increase the tendency of oxidation and degradation of nylon polymer.

-When setting the temperature of the barrel, the temperature should be slightly higher than the conventional requirement and slightly lower than the compression section, so as to utilize the preheating effect to reduce the shearing effect of the screw on the glass fiber, reduce the local different viscosity and damage to the glass fiber surface, and ensure the bonding strength between the glass fiber and the resin.
+When setting the temperature of the barrel, the temperature should be slightly higher than the conventional requirement and slightly lower than the compression section to utilize the preheating effect to reduce the shearing effect of the screw on the glass fiber, reduce the local different viscosity and damage to the glass fiber surface, and ensure the bonding strength between the glass fiber and the resin.

-The melting temperature of PA66+33% GF is 275~280℃, the highest temperature should not exceed 300℃, and the barrel temperature can be selected within this range.
+The melting temperature of PA66+33% GF is 275~280℃, the highest temperature should not exceed 300℃, and it can select the barrel temperature within this range.

 However, the higher the mold temperature is, the longer the cooling time will be.